-How to potty train without losing your mind, take two
+How to potty train your toddler without losing your mind

 I never wanted to write about potty training as, quite frankly, motherhood involves being covered in enough of other people’s bodily fluids in real life as it is*, so in your precious moments of down-time you probably want to read something glossy and escapist, not mumsy and ever-so-slightly icky.

 And let’s be honest, it’s a pretty shitty subject, really, isn’t it?
 Literally.

 So, what’s my toilet-training experience with toddlers been like?

 But second time round?
 It’s been much easier and we’ve sailed through with my sanity pretty much intact.
 TOUCH WOOD.